Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Introduction

-The main question, and the focus of this paper, is then: how do we enforce access control in this architecture?
-A solution to access control has two parts: \textit{(i)}~data protection (e.g., encrypting data such that a principal can only access the authorized data segment), and \textit{(ii)}~authorization (e.g., verifying the identity of a principal and the access permissions).
+The main question and the focus of this paper is: \textit{how to realize a decentralized access control in a user-centric architecture?} A solution to access control has two parts: \textit{(i)}~data protection (e.g., encrypting data such that a principal can only access the authorized data segment), and \textit{(ii)}~authorization (e.g., verifying the identity of a principal and authenticity of access permissions).

-The canonical authorization approach in today's systems is to use a standalone authorization service that is decoupled from data protection; i.e., a data owner registers the authorized principals with an authorization service, such as OAuth2~\cite{oauth}, which serves as a trusted intermediary to issue and later verify access tokens for resources at a service provider.
+\shorten{ The canonical authorization approach in today's systems is to use a standalone authorization service that is decoupled from data protection; i.e., a data owner registers the authorized principals with an authorization service, such as OAuth2~\cite{desmond2008active}, which serves as a trusted intermediary to issue and later verify bearer tokens for resources at a service provider.
 Current authorization frameworks, besides suffering from several vulnerabilities~\cite{Sieve, oauthdemystified} have two key design problems that we address with this work.
 First, they require users to put unlimited trust in the intermediaries running the services.
 Few companies dominate this space and also learn about all services users interact.
 Trusted third parties are, however, inherently prone to compromise~\cite{techcrunch-equifax}, misconduct~\cite{healthapp,uber,bbc}, and collusion/corruption~\cite{CA:fraud}.
 Second, these schemes leave the enforcement of access control to the service provider.
 Hence, they do not provide any assurance about data access, as they are decoupled from the underlying data protection.
 Consequently, users have no guarantees that their data will not be shared against their will, nor that the sharing relationship will remain private.
-Our system, \oursystem, resembles an authorization service; similar to OAuth2, which does not suffer from these limitations.
+Our system, \oursystem, resembles an authorization service; similar to OAuth2, which does not suffer from these limitations. }